CIA Kennedy assassination conspiracy theory

-The CIA Kennedy assassination theory is a prominent John F. Kennedy assassination conspiracy theory.
+The CIA Kennedy assassination conspiracy theory is a prominent John F. Kennedy assassination conspiracy theory.
 According to ABC News, the Central Intelligence Agency (CIA) is represented in nearly every theory that involves American conspirators.
-The secretive nature of the CIA, and the conjecture surrounding high-profile political assassinations in the United States during the 1960s, has made the CIA a plausible suspect for some who believe in a conspiracy.
+The secretive nature of the CIA, and the conjecture surrounding the high-profile political assassinations in the United States during the 1960s, has made the CIA a plausible suspect for some who believe in a conspiracy.
 Conspiracy theorists have ascribed various motives for CIA involvement in the assassination of President Kennedy, including Kennedy's firing of CIA director Allen Dulles, Kennedy's refusal to provide air support to the Bay of Pigs invasion, Kennedy's plan to cut the agency's budget by 20 percent, and the belief that the president was weak on communism.
 In 1979, the House Select Committee on Assassinations (HSCA) concluded that the CIA was not involved in the assassination of Kennedy.

 Background

 John F. Kennedy, the 35th President of the United States, was assassinated in Dallas, Texas, on November 22, 1963.
+Lee Harvey Oswald was charged with the killings of Kennedy and Dallas policeman J. D. Tippit but was murdered by nightclub owner Jack Ruby two days later.
-In the aftermath, several government agencies and panels investigated the circumstances surrounding the assassination, and all concluded that Lee Harvey Oswald was the assassin.
-However, Oswald was murdered by Mafia-associated nightclub owner Jack Ruby before he could be tried in a court of law.
-The discrepancies between the official investigations and the extraordinary nature of the assassination have led to a variety of theories about how and why Kennedy was assassinated, as well as the possibility of a conspiracy.

-In 1979, the House Select Committee on Assassinations (HSCA) concluded that Oswald assassinated Kennedy, but that a second gunman besides Oswald probably also fired at Kennedy, and that a conspiracy was probable.
+In 1964, the Warren Commission concluded that Oswald killed Kennedy and Tippit, and that there was no evidence that Oswald was part of a conspiracy.
+However, the discrepancies between the official investigations and the extraordinary nature of the assassination have led to a variety of theories about how and why Kennedy was assassinated, as well as the possibility of a conspiracy.
+In 1979, the House Select Committee on Assassinations (HSCA) agreed that Oswald killed Kennedy, but concluded that a second gunman probably also fired at Kennedy and that a conspiracy was probable.
 The committee's conclusion of a conspiracy was based almost entirely on the results of a forensic analysis of a police dictabelt recording, which was later disputed.